 Outreach - Transportation to the Harwood Museum from the schools can be tricky and expensive.
 We are fully equipped to come into your classroom either to prepare your class for a visit, or to work with your students on art projects.
 We can even provide mini-art historical presentations related to regional as well as international subjects, past and present.

-Afterschool Art - in addition to educational activities during the school day, the Harwood also provides afterschool outreach to schools.
-Currently the Museum works with Anansi Charter School to provide a weekly art enrichment program after school.
-The Harwood works with Art Educator Katie Woodall who has created a fee based Afternoon Art Program for alternative schools seeking to enhance their Art Curriculum.
-For more information on this program which takes place during the school year click here.
+Teen Engagement - Currently the Museum works with Taos Cyber Magnet High School to provide a weekly mindfulness enrichment program in the classroom and here at the museum.
+The Harwood works with Amani who has created along with museum educators for alternative schools seeking to enhance their Art Curriculum and to reduce teenage stress through mindful experiences.
+For more information on this program which takes place during the school year and to learn more about our teen engagement programs click here.

 Guidelines for YOUR MUSEUM Visit

-1) Please schedule your visit at least a week in advance by contacting the Education Department.
-Please provide us with the date, time of arrival and estimated duration of your visit.
+1) Please schedule your visit in advance by contacting the Education Department.
+Please provide us with the date, time of arrival, estimated duration of your visit and number of participants.
 We need to know when you plan to come as we don’t want to double book groups in galleries.

 2) When scheduling please let us know which part of the museum or exhibitions you plan to visit.
 If you plan on visiting the entire museum tell us this.
 REMEMBER it’s best to visit the museum in bits and pieces.
 DON’T make kids look at everything.
 If you need activities, or recommendations for your visit please contact Education Department we can help you plan your time at the Harwood*